-There’s a lot beyond Central Park’s SummerStage to get excited about this year.
-The Public Theater is preparing itself for some Disney magic this summer.
+The Public Theater is preparing itself for some Disney magic this month.
 Starting on August 31st, a live performance of Hercules in Central Park will take place at the Delacorte Theater!
 The Public Theater performers will be directed by Lear deBessonet, the founder of Public Works.

 The Delacorte Theater is an open-air venue located just off of 80th street.
-Established in 1962, the theater offers views of Turtle Pond and the majestic Belvedere Castle in the background.
+Established in 1962, the theater offers views of Turtle Pond and the newly renovated Belvedere Castle in the background.

 The theater is best known for its annual Shakespeare in the Park series.
 It’s also been the location of numerous productions of classic plays, but this will be its first Disney production.

 Recommended: An Augmented Reality Tour of Central Park

 The venue holds 1,872 seats, but theatre-goers should expect tickets to be tricky to get.
 Prepare yourselves ahead of time – according to the Public Theater’s website, “free tickets will be distributed on each performance day”.
 Those interested in catching a performance should check the Public Theater’s website “later in the spring for a detailed schedule”.